 The Muse and an Angel Named Trixie

-Writing scripts for a TV show is, in some ways, easier than writing a book or a magazine article, especially when you learn to just get out of the way.
+Writing scripts for a TV show is, in some ways, easier than writing a book or a magazine article, especially once you learn to just get out of the way.
 The video and music and natural sounds will likely carry you through the ordeal.
 It also helps to have a talented crew in your corner.

 We told them they would feel good about their part in the show, even if they didn’t like the direction the show ultimately took, or how much time they were given in the show.
 And to seal the deal, we told them that once they were in an Outdoor Idaho show, they would never age.
 We only had to mention Lawrence Welk, and they knew what we meant.
+And now they can mention my name.
+I'm Outdoor Idaho's Lawrence Welk, with the polka moves.

 The attention to fairness and to details was one of the reasons the programs have held up so well and are still relevant more than 20 years later.
 It's one of the reasons we never heard anyone accuse us of misrepresenting their point of view.